quii/pepper/README.md

 Note how we can compose built-in matchers like `BeOK`, `HaveJSONHeader` and `Not`, with the custom-built matchers to easily write very expressive tests that fail with very clear error messages.
 Pepper makes it **really easy** to check JSON responses of your HTTP handlers.

-Also note, due to the compositional nature of `Matcher[T]`, we can re-use our `Matcher[Todo]` for tests at different abstraction levels; these matchers are not coupled to HTTP, we _composed_ the matchers for this context.
-For instance, if you have a `TodoRepository`, you could use _these same matchers_ in the tests for that too.
+Due to the compositional nature of `Matcher[T]`, we can re-use our `Matcher[Todo]` for tests at different abstraction levels; these matchers are not coupled to HTTP, we _composed_ the matchers for this context.
+For instance, if you have a `TodoRepository`, or a `TodoService`, you can use _these same matchers_ in the tests for them too.

 ### Test failure readability